Skip to main content Skip to main navigation Skip to search

 The Reference Group is co-chaired by DCCEEW and the Zero Net Emissions from Agriculture Cooperative Research Centre.
 It includes representatives from industry, the supply chain, finance sector, First Nations groups, agricultural service providers and researchers.

-For further information on the Reference Group (including membership) and the guidelines, please visit the Department of Climate Change, Energy, the Environment and Water.
+For further information on the Reference Group (including membership), please visit the Department of Climate Change, Energy, the Environment and Water.

 General enquiries